IBM/docker101/lab1.md

 Nginx is a lightweight web server.
 You can access it on port 8080 on your localhost.

-3. Access the nginx server on http://localhost:8080
+3. Access the nginx server on http://localhost:8080.
+If you are using play-with-docker, look for the `8080` link near the top of the page.

 ![](/images/nginx.png)